gabrielcsf/membrane-js/README.md

-# README #

-Node.js package that implements the membrane pattern with proxies.
+# Node.js package that implements the membrane pattern with proxies.#

 ## Installation ##